rreymundi/phase-3-project-backend/README.md

 Lit.it is a personal task management tool that allows you to organize tasks via lists.

-This repo corresponds to the List.it API, which was set up using a Sinatra and [Active Record](https://guides.rubyonrails.org/active_record_basics.html).
+This repo corresponds to the List.it API, which was set up using Sinatra and [Active Record](https://guides.rubyonrails.org/active_record_basics.html).

 ## Getting started